 This is a designated fund for the SANE Awards Scheme (SAS) which will be available for the purpose of making awards, financial or otherwise to individuals affected by mental illness to help them to achieve their potential in the creative arts, educational or related activities.

 Exceptional Legacy Income

-The exceptional legacy income of £500,000.00, which was received in June 2019, has been committed over the next two years to certain specific capital and revenue projects and as such is not generally available as part of the unrestricted reserves.
-All of this exceptional income has been designated by the trustees to SANE's sustainability and development (see Note 6).
+The exceptional legacy income is committed over the next three to four years to certain specific projects and as such are not generally available as part of the unrestricted reserves.